bytesoftio/schema/readme.md

 ## Reusing validation schemas

 Schemas can be chained using conditions.
 It is also possible to shape the contents of an array or object using a dedicated schema.
 Sounds complicated, but it isn't.
-Based on the reasons above you migh want to split schemas into small reusable pieces.
+Based on the reasons above you might want to split schemas into small reusable pieces.

 ```ts
 import { array, string } from "@bytesoftio/schema"